Bond Offshore Helicopters Flight 85N

 Just before 2:00 pm on 1 April 2009, Bond Offshore Helicopters Flight 85N crashed 11 nmi north-east of Peterhead, Scotland in the North Sea while returning from a BP oil platform in the Miller oilfield, 240 km north-east of Peterhead.
 The crash killed all sixteen people aboard.
 The flight was operated using a Eurocopter AS332L2 Super Puma Mk 2 belonging to Bond Offshore Helicopters.
 The cause of the crash was main rotor separation following a catastrophic gearbox failure.

 The helicopter was flown by Captain Paul Burnham and co-pilot Richard Menzies, both working for Bond Offshore Helicopters.
 Most of the victims were employees of KCA Deutag Drilling.

-Bond also operated a very similar Eurocopter EC225LP helicopter which ditched in the North Sea on 18 February 2009, in which all 18 aboard were rescued.
+Bond also operated a very similar Eurocopter EC225 LP helicopter which ditched in the North Sea on 18 February 2009, in which all 18 aboard were rescued.

 The most serious North Sea helicopter accident was the 1986 British International Helicopters Chinook crash, when a Boeing 234 Chinook crashed, killing 45 people.